-Any user with permission to view a page can also download any files attached to that page.
+Any user with permission to view a page can also download the files attached that page.

-To download an individual file:
+To download an individual attachment:

-- Click the Download button in the file preview, or - Go to More options \\\ > Attachments - and then right click on the file name and save the link.
+- Select the Download button in the file preview, or - Go to More options \\\ > Attachments and select the checkbox next to the attachment, and select D ownload, or - Go to More options \\\ > Attachments and then right click on the file name and save the link.